 Residential and commercial growth within the Authority's Urban and Crozet service areas has historically mirrored the economic indicators of the County.
-In fact, the County's economic indicators play a significant role in forecasting and projecting the Authority's revenues and expenses each year; the customer buy-in and connection fee revenues for fiscal year 2018 provided no exception.
-There has been a rebound in the number of new connections for the past three years (2016 - 298 connections, 2017 - 493 connections, 2018 - 481 connections), with growth continuing each year(4); averaging 424 new connections for this three-year period(4).
+In fact, the County's economic indicators play a significant role in forecasting and projecting the Authority's revenues and expenses each year; the customer buy-in and connection fee revenues for fiscal year 2019 provided no exception.
+There has been a rebound in the number of new connections for the past three years (2017 - 493 connections, 2018 - 481 connections, 2019 - 514 connections), with growth continuing each year(4); averaging 496 new connections for this three-year period(4).
 We continue to be conservative in the estimate of revenues derived from growth as both 2009 (204 new connections) and 2011 (233 new connections) showed a slowdown to indicate a need to be cautious in revenue projections.
-We believe though that future years will likely see continuing increases in the number of new Authority connections which would coincide with the Albemarle County Community Development Department's reported(5) increases in the issuance of building permits.
-The County reported 664 new residential building permits in 2017, with the total value of building permits for year 2015 (\$306,736,957), to 2016 (\$346,190,151) to 2017 (\$325,576,688).
+We believe though that future years will likely see a similar number of new Authority connections which would coincide with the Albemarle County Community Development Department's reported(5) issuances of building permits.
+The County reported 630 new residential building permits in 2018, with the total value of building permits for year 2016 (\$346,190,151), to 2017 (\$325,576,688) to 2018 (\$347,859,013).
 If the balance of prepaid (unearned) connection fees, and the rise in the number of new connections are reliable indicators, as we believe them to be, we will continue to see growth each year in total customers served by the Authority.